Jewish scripture helps

 Alan Redpath, The Royal Route To Heaven, Studies In First Corinthians, Moody, Chicago, 1960, p.
 70-71.

-According to this leading heterosexual evangelical New Testament scholar, we cannot be sure what malakoi means in Paul's 1 Cor 6:9 vice list.
-According to Dr. Fee, his opinion that it means the younger partner in a homosexual relationship is nothing more than “a best guess.”
+According to this leading heterosexual evangelical New Testament scholar, one cannot be sure what malakoi means in Paul's 1 Cor 6:9 vice list.
+That statement of doubt is not from a gay man or from someone who affirms gays and lesbians.
+It is from a renowned expert on the Greek language.
+According to Dr. Fee, his opinion that malakoi means the younger partner in a homosexual relationship is nothing more than “a best guess.”

 "malakos is seldom, if ever so used.
 Since it is not the ordinary word for such homosexual behavior, one cannot be sure what it means in a list like this."